Skip to main content

 Michigan is the second-most agriculturally diverse state in the US, behind California.
 With that diversity comes a great selection of apple varieties, which Vander Mill has actively helped expand.
 So while some of Vander Mill’s ciders trend into the sweet side trying to draw in new drinkers, the western Michigan cider maker also bottles a great range of delicious heirloom ciders, like Chapman’s Blend, made with Winesap Baldwin, Northern Spy and Johnathan apples.

-Best Southern Cider
+Best Southern cider

 Austin Eastciders

-Blood Orange Cider -- Austin Eastciders
+Blood Orange Cider -Austin Eastciders

 Texas doesn’t exactly scream apples, but Austin Eastciders has made a name for itself with by cranking out excellent cider.
 From the Blood Orange Cider, made by adding orange juice to the apple cider, to the Brut Extra Dry and Hopped Ciders, Austin Eastcider provides a portfolio of must-try hard ciders.
-Austin Eastcider is also making solid hard seltzers now.
+Austin Eastciders is also making solid hard seltzers now.

 Read more